 - a) The rules provided in this Appendix are to be applied to goods based upon their classification in the HS and any additional subdivisions created thereunder, as referred to in General Rule 2 of this Annex. - b) All primary rules contained in this Appendix are co-equal.
-[They shall be applied in conjunction with Chapter Notes and relevant provisions of this Appendix.] - c) [Primary rules requiring that the materials used undergo a change in classification [or a specific manufacturing or processing operation] shall apply only to non-originating materials.] - d) [Where the primary rules require a change in classification, the following changes in classification shall not be considered in determining the origin of the good: - changes which result from disassembly; - changes which result from packaging or repackaging; - changes which result solely from application of General Rule of Interpretation 2 (a) of the HS with respect to collections of parts that are presented as unassembled or disassembled articles. - changes which result from merely putting up in sets.
+[They shall be applied in conjunction with Chapter Notes and relevant provisions of this Appendix.] - c) [Unless otherwise specified], primary rules shall apply only to non-originating materials. - d) [Where the primary rules require a change in classification, the following changes in classification shall not be considered in determining the origin of the good: - changes which result from disassembly; - · changes which result from packaging or repackaging; - changes which result solely from application of General Rule of Interpretation 2 (a) of the HS with respect to collections of parts that are presented as unassembled or disassembled articles. - changes which result from merely putting up in sets.